projectsyn/commodore-renovate/src/commodore/readme.md

 - `cloudRegionRegex`: A regex pattern which is used to extract the cloud provider and cloud region name from a file name.
   The manager expects that this regex pattern has a named capture group `cloud` which corresponds to the cloud provider name as used in the hierarchy.
   The manager will also use a named capture group `region` as the cloud provider region, if it exists.
+  The regex pattern should be written such that it matches the relative file path of a cloud class in the global defaults repository.

   Default: `/^cloud\/(?<cloud>[^\/]+)(?:\/(?<region>.+)\.ya?ml|\.ya?ml)$/`.

-  The default regex pattern extracts the cloud (and optionally cloud region) name from file names in the following forms (and additionally the same forms with `.yaml` files extensions):
+  The default regex pattern extracts the cloud (and optionally cloud region) name from file names in the following forms (and additionally the same forms with `.yaml` file extensions):

   - `cloud/<cloud>.yml`
   - `cloud/<cloud>/<region>.yml`